OHIO-ECT/ITS-4750-Lab-01/README.md

 ### Lab Report Questions

-1. Format document - See lab write up guidelines on ITL Blackboard site.

-2.  **Show** abbreviated email to yourself from Step 4.
+1.  **Connect to your GNS3 VM section** - **Show** abbreviated email to yourself.

-3.  **Show** table created in the Ethernet Card Data section from above.
+2.  **Ethernet Card Data** - **Show** table created.

-4. Ping Data - **Show** the command used and the first 3 lines of output for each target, and add the average round trip time for each destination on the next line (copy it from the summary line if ping printed one, or calculate it).
+3.  **Ping Command** - **Show** the command used and the first 3 lines of output for each target, and add the average round trip time for each destination on the next line (copy it from the summary line if ping printed one, or calculate it).

-5. Traceroute Data - **Show** the command used show the output for all destinations.
+4.  **Traceroute Command** - **Show** the command used show the output for all destinations.
 Note that each line of traceroute output is the results from a new set of probe packets (i.e. times are not always getting longer for later lines in the output). **Show** the single **longest** delay among all times for that set of probe packets shown in the output.
 Display the answer with a table showing command, destinations, and time.

-6. Netstat/IP Route Data - **Show** the IP address of the first hop router (Hint: check traceroute data!). **Show** results for each target into the report, highlight only the host name (or IPs) or names returned for that particular IP address.
+5.  **NSLookup Command** - **Show** the IP address of the first hop router (Hint: check traceroute data!). **Show** results for each target into the report, highlight only the host name (or IPs) or names returned for that particular IP address.

-7. Dig/NSLookup data - **Show** results for each target, hightlight only the IPv4 address or addresses returned for that particular hostname.
+6.  **Dig Data** - **Show** results for each target, hightlight only the IPv4 address or addresses returned for that particular hostname.
 The command line version will return additional names and IP addresses; ignore these for now.
 Highlight only the host name or names returned for that particular IP address.

-8. Wireshark data - (for help see Lab Writeup Guide and [Tech Nugget N0.5 Wireshark][Tech Nugget N0.5 Basic Diagnostic Tools 5])
+7.  **Wireshark Data** - (for help see Lab Writeup Guide and [Tech Nugget N0.5 Wireshark][Tech Nugget N0.5 Basic Diagnostic Tools 5])

     a.
 For packet 58, show the MAC address **explain** which part of the address identifies the manufacturer of the card.